FlavScents AInsights Entry for Beta-Ionone (CAS: 14901-07-6)

 3. Natural Occurrence & Formation

-Beta-ionone naturally occurs in a variety of plants, including violets, roses, and certain fruits.
-It is formed through the oxidative degradation of carotenoids, such as beta-carotene, which are abundant in many fruits and vegetables.
-This compound is significant in the designation of "natural flavor" or "natural fragrance" due to its widespread occurrence in nature and its derivation from natural precursors.
+Beta-ionone naturally occurs in various plant sources, including violets, roses, and certain fruits.
+It is a degradation product of carotenoids, such as beta-carotene, through enzymatic processes.
+This compound is significant in the context of "natural flavor" designation, as it can be derived from natural sources through extraction and purification processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs